P580C/orbital/README.md

 - move trig calculations into external class - done.
 - add ability to change sequence length - do to.
 - add up to 4 sequences - this was canned due to UI limitations, it will come in a future script.
-For now you cna have two sequences and have control over the frequencies of each.
+For now you can have two sequences and have control over the frequencies of each.
 For now the left is treble, the right is bass.
 - get saving and loading of sequence data into an external file - done but I will test heavily before release.
-- set BPM on each sequence indivdually - again, done but want to test more.
-It's causing screen flickers.
+- set BPM on each sequence indivdually - done.

 only then will orbital be considered release 1